-Pick images that can be turned into simple line drawings.
+Pick images that can be turned into simple line drawings for personalized coloring books.
 Kids need to be able to figure out what each line is representing, so if there are, say, lots of wrinkles on a character’s jacket, a child might think each wrinkle represents a part she should color differently from its neighbors.
 Take a look at ColoringBookFun to get an idea of the sort of images that will work.

 You can also reproduce someone else’s copyrighted illustrations, as long as you don’t sell them.
 This gives you a lovely opportunity to make a coloring book of a child’s favorite book or TV show that isn’t being made into a coloring book on the market right now.